ntp111/online-shopping-cart/README.md

   - A **customer ID** is randomly generated when a user first adds an item to their cart.
   - This ID is stored in the localStorage for a day and used to:
     - Save multiple orders placed by the same customer.
-    - Retrieve past orders for display.
-  - Access Order History through "Your Orders" on Navbar
+    - Retrieve past orders for display (access through "Your Orders" on navbar).

 - **Discount Codes**
   - Enter `HAPPYHOURS` for an 18% discount.